 Check out Rent.ie for more information of renting rooms.

-Living and working in the city centre is handy as you can either cycle or walk to where you need, however public transport to and from outside of the city is a little tricky unless you drive, so this is important to keep in mind.
+Living and working in the city centre is great as you can cycle or walk to where you need, however public transport to and from outside of Cork city is a little tricky unless you drive, so this is important to keep in mind.
 The forms of public transport on offer to you in Cork are Irish rail and a number of national bus services.

 - Irish Rail

 - Bus Services